maglichito/fragpeek-support/README.md

 ### 2. I’m having trouble logging in.
 Since Fragpeek uses FACEIT’s secure login portal, we do not store or manage your password.
 * **Forgot Password?** Please use the [FACEIT Password Reset tool](https://www.faceit.com/en/reset-password).
-* **Login Loop?** If the login page keeps refreshing, try clearing your Safari browser cache or ensuring you aren't in "Private Browsing" mode, as this can block the authentication token.
+* **Login Loop?** If the login page keeps refreshing, try clearing your **default mobile browser cache** (e.g., Safari or Chrome) or ensuring you aren't in "Incognito/Private" mode, as this can block the authentication token.

 ### 3. My latest match stats aren't showing up.
 We fetch data directly from the official FACEIT API.
 It usually takes **5–10 minutes** after a match concludes for the global API to update.
 If your stats seem stuck, try pulling down on the dashboard to trigger a manual refresh.

 ### 4. How do I switch to a different FACEIT account?
-In top bar tap **Logout**.
-When you tap "Login" again, make sure you aren't automatically signed into your previous account by the browser; you may need to log out of FACEIT.com in Safari first.
+Go to the **Settings** tab within Fragpeek and tap **Logout**.
+When you tap "Login" again, make sure you aren't automatically signed into your previous account by your browser; you may need to log out of FACEIT.com in your mobile browser first.

 ---